ale-marra/giphy-locations/README.md

 ## Description

-A Flask application that takes an input and than calls GoogleMaps getting a list of location with whatever the input was and a suggested giphies for those places
+A Flask application that takes an input and than calls GoogleMaps getting a list of location with whatever the input was and a suggested GIF for those places

 ## Compatability